-Natural Heritage / Hydrologic Feature On Site On Adjacent Lands Meets Associated Policy Fish Habitat No Yes Yes 30 m setback will be a nter work is proposed wapplied to the pond.
-The er quality, and quantity Habitat of Threatened and Endangered Potentially Potentially Yes Species Explanation: A single tree was observed on the property that might provide roosting habitat for SAR bats.
+Natural Heritage / Hydrologic Feature On Site On Adjacent Lands Meets Associated Policy Fish Habitat No Yes Yes Explanation: No in-water work is proposed within the pond or Mill Pond.
+A 30 m setback will be applied to the pond and Mill Pond.
+The SWM Pond will be designed to meet water quality, and quantity Habitat of Threatened and Endangered Species Potentially Potentially Yes Explanation: A single tree was observed on the property that might provide roosting habitat for SAR bats.
 The removal of this single tree is not anticipated to result in negative impacts to SAR bats or their habitat as roost trees are not a limiting habitat feature for these species on the landscape.
-Areas of Natural and Scientific Interest No Yes N/A Colonial Interest Explanation: The proposed development will not encroach into ANSI.
-The railway forms a physical barrier between the Site a the ANSI.
+Areas of Natural and Scientific Interest No Yes N/A Explanation: The proposed development will not encroach into the ANSI.
+The railway forms a physical barrier between the Site and the ANSI.
 As such, the proposed development will not result in direct or indirect negative impacts to the ANSI.